Adarshsalukhe/Machine-Learning-Project/README.md

    Visualize the results with confusion matrices to understand the model's strengths and weaknesses.

 8. Results and implementation 📊:
-   The Model achieved 99.19% Accuracy :Profit:
+   The Model achieved 99.19% Accuracy 📈
-   The Model achieved 0.03% Loss :Loss:
+   The Model achieved 0.03% Loss 📉